 Shots struck well and with sufficient speed have a mid-range penetrating trajectory with a lot of rollout, which is a recipe for maximum distance.
 In contrast, weaker/slower swings or certain mis-hits will produce lower trajectories — sometimes too low for a respectable result.

-What about look, sound and feel?
+What about look, sound & feel?

 Mis-hit feedback is great; you definitely get enough information to be able to tell where you made contact with the face.
 This isn’t surprising considering the Vapor Pro is a tour-calibre driver.

 The stock grip generally feels very soft and comfortable, but apparently doesn’t do as well in humid climates, so watch out for that.

-Where should I buy this driver online?
+Where should you buy this driver online?

-Cons: Slow swingers/low flyers/higher handicappers may struggle to get a high enough trajectory
+- slow swingers/low flyers/higher handicappers may struggle to get a high enough trajectory